Skyost/Bonsoir/README.md

 // ...

-// Then if you want to stop it : await broadcast.stop();
+// Then if you want to stop the broadcast : await broadcast.stop();
 ```